-At Clayton and Churchtown Veterinary Associates, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, homeopathy, nutritional therapy and Chinese or Western herbal therapies.
+At Clayton Veterinary, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, nutritional therapy and Chinese or Western herbal therapies.
 When possible, our approach is to minimize overuse of conventional medications if appropriate.
 While each pet is different, the following general approach will apply to most pets.